 Even with the March Consumer Price Index report showing inflation slowing, I still expect the Federal Reserve to raise short-term rates one more time following their May meeting before pausing rate increases.
 This should be the catalyst that allows mortgage rates to start trending lower at a more consistent pace than we have seen so far this year.
 My current forecast is that rates will continue to move lower with occasional spikes, and that they will hold below 6% in the second half of this year.

 Eastern Washington Days on Market

-❱ The average time it took to sell a home in Eastern Washington in the first quarter of 2022 was 25 days.
-This is 8 fewer days than in the first quarter of 2021.
+❱ The average time it took to sell a home in Eastern Washington in the first quarter of 2023 was 52 days, which was 27 more days than during the same period in 2022.